Charles Birks & Co

-Charles Birks & Co Ltd. was a South Australian department store founded by Charles Napier Birks in Rundle Street, Adelaide.
+Charles Birks & Co Ltd., or simply Birks, was a South Australian department store founded by Charles Birks in Rundle Street, Adelaide, in 1864.
 His son Napier Birks took over the business in 1908.
-The business was acquired by David Jones Limited in 1954.
+The business was acquired by David Jones in 1954, but continued to operate as Birks until the new David Jones building was erected on the site of the old department store.

 History

-Charles Napier Birks (13 February 1844 – 29 April 1924) was born in Knutsford, near Manchester, England, and emigrated with his parents Hannah Napier Birks (6 May 1807 – 13 August 1883) and Dr. George Vause Birks (c.
+Charles Birks (13 February 1844 – 29 April 1924) was born in Knutsford, near Manchester, England, and emigrated with his parents Hannah Napier Birks (6 May 1807 – 13 August 1883) and Dr. George Vause Birks (c.
 1815 – 31 January 1858) and family on the Leonidas, arriving at Glenelg, South Australia in December 1853.
 They settled in Angaston, where his father began practising.
 He died four years later, as a result of being thrown from his horse.
 Mrs Birks then ran a store in Angaston, assisted by her sons William and George, who as W. H & G. N. Birks later opened a stationery shop and Birks Chemists in Rundle Street.